01. How does fragrance extraction work?

 03. What temperature is required for fragrance extraction?

-Fragrance extraction is a relatively recent manufacturing technique to make perfumes: it was the subject of experimentation for a long time, but was fully developed in the 19th century.
+Fragrance extraction is a relatively recent manufacturing technique used in perfumery to make perfumes: it was the subject of experimentation for a long time, but was fully developed in the 19th century.
 So how does it work?
 And why is it popular today?

 How does fragrance extraction work?